aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 It also exposes pressure and flow speed readings.

 The Poweradjust 3 controller exposes a single external temperature sensor.

+The High Flow USB exposes an internal and external temperature sensor.

 Configuring listed devices through this driver is not implemented completely, as some features include addressable RGB LEDs, for which there is no standard sysfs interface.